We are here to help you! Call us: +1-833-422-5585

 Mental illness is a symptom of weakness.

-Just like physical health affects our body, mental illness is relevant to our brain.
+Just like physical health affects our bodies, mental illness is relevant to our brains.
 Chemical imbalance occurs due to disease, injuries, aging, chronic stress, and poor nutrition disrupts the balance of the brain and impacts the neurotransmitters or chemical messengers of the brain.

 Though the exact motive is still unclear, yes, mental illness is not a symptom of weakness.
-Just like other diseases, anyone could be a victim of mental health.
+Just like other diseases, anyone could be a victim of mental illness.

 Myth2